Steps to Forming an LLC

 How Much Does It Cost to Get an LLC In Massachusetts?

-The filing fee for a Massachusetts Limited Liability Company is $500 by mail or $520 online, payable to the Massachusetts Secretary of State.
+The filing fee for a Massachusetts Limited Liability Company is $500 by mail or $520 online, payable to the Massachusetts Secretary of the Commonwealth.

 Massachusetts Annual Report and Annual Fees